 United States District Court: Central District of California

-Tim Delabar is an attorney in Cokinos | Young’s Dallas Office.
-Tim’s practice is primarily focused on insurance coverage, commercial litigation, and related appellate matters.
-His experience includes litigating matters before federal and state courts in Texas and surrounding states as well as on appeals to the Fifth and Tenth Circuit Courts of Appeals, Texas Supreme Court, and numerous intermediate appellate courts in Texas.
+Tim’s practice focuses on insurance coverage, commercial litigation, and related appellate matters.
+He has experience litigating before federal and state courts in Texas and surrounding states, as well as on appeals to the Fifth and Tenth Circuits, Texas Supreme Court, and numerous immediate appellate courts in Texas.

 Education